wiseby/wiseby.github.io/_posts/2021-06-03-final_exam_report.md

 **MongoDB**

 Decided to use MongoDB for all my data.
 It's going to be a hole new experience to add in my portfolio!
 The Mongo Driver is mature enough and super easy to use, I've heard!
-Running MongoDB in docker with a simple docker-compose.yml straight from [dockerhub example](https://hub.docker.com/_/mongo).
+Running MongoDB in docker with a simple docker-compose.yml straight from [dockerhub](https://hub.docker.com/_/mongo).
 This composition also includes a web-administration tool that makes it easy examining the database with a web-browser.

 **.NET 5.0**